yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/create-api-product-and-plan.md

 ## Next step

-Go to [Customize visual appearance of API Products and Plans]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/customize-products-and-plans" >}}) to customize visual appearance of API Products and plans.
+Visit [Customize visual appearance of API Products and Plans]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/customize-products-and-plans" >}}) to learn how to customise the visual appearance of API Products and plans.